POETSII/tinsel/README.md

 <img align="center" src="doc/figures/powerboard.jpg">

-It comprises an ARM-microcontroller-based Cypress PSoC 5, extended with a custom power and fan management shield.
+It's an ARM-microcontroller-based Cypress PSoC 5, extended with a custom power and fan management shield.
 We have also extended the PSoC with a custom FE1.1s-based USB hub, so that the two USB connections to the ARM (debug and UART), and the one to the FPGA (JTAG), are all exposed by a single port on the power module, reducing cabling and improving air flow.

 #### POETS box

-A POETS box comprises a modern PC with a disk, a NIC, a PCIe FPGA bridge board connecting the PC to the worker FPGAs via SFP+, and two FPGA-triplets.
+A POETS box contains a modern PC with a disk, a 10G NIC, a PCIe FPGA bridge board connecting the PC to the worker FPGAs via SFP+, and two FPGA-triplets (six worker FPGAs).

 <img align="center" src="doc/figures/box.png">